How to Fix Laptop Plugged in not Charging Error in Windows

 After checking your cable connections, determine whether your laptop is fine or not.
 If possible, remove your laptop’s battery.
 You can check your laptop’s manual guide to know how to remove the battery from the machine.

-Afterwards, hold the power button for a few minutes to clear any remaining power in the system.
+Afterward, hold the power button for a few minutes to clear any remaining power in the system.
 Now, connect your laptop to the charger and turn it on.

 If your laptop works fine without the battery, the charging problem is related to the battery.
 So, you can clean your battery component using a lint-free cloth.
 Then, reinsert the battery and turn the power on.